al6x/profit_hunting/tail/readme.t.md

   larger windows for longer periods.
 - Allow clusters across stocks - when many stock drop on same day.
 - EVT POT GPD approach with [DEDH-HILL](/tail-estimator) estimator.

+Data has 3.4m days.
+Reliable estimation require 10k sample size or <340d periods, rough estimation 5k or <680d.
+And if grouped by 10 volatility levels <34d and for 5 vol levels <68d.

+Data has both omission (bankrupts) and comission biases - so tails may be a bit wrong.

 # Other studies